 ❌ Expiry date is off: time to throw it out.
 Make sure you dispose with the least impact on the environment.

 ➡️ Protect your hair colour.
 Use professional colour protecting shampoo and conditioner, at all times.
-This will not only save you money in the long run but will also keep coloured and/or bleached nourished and in top condition. – Bea, ladies’ and gents’ hairdresser, hair colourist
+This will not only save you money in the long run but will also keep coloured and/or bleached nourished and in top condition. – Betty, ladies’ and gents’ hairdresser, hair colourist

 ➡️ Make retinol part of your facial routine if you’re in your late 20s, early 30s, when those fine lines have just started to appear.
-Retinol is a derivative of vitamin A, and it helps to lessen the appearance of fine lines and wrinkles, reduces hyper pigmentation, speeds up the skin cell regeneration cycle. – Edith, beauty therapist
+Retinol is a derivative of vitamin A, and it helps to lessen the appearance of fine lines and wrinkles, reduces hyper pigmentation, speeds up the skin cell regeneration cycle. – Carolina, beauty therapist

 ➡️ A deeply nourishing hair treatment mask can make a big difference in the shine and strength of your hair.
 And it’s particularly important if you have dry, damaged, frizzy or very long hair.
 I highly recommend asking for it when you see your hairdresser, but this year, invest in a good quality home-use product and make it part of your weekly – fortnightly haircare routine. – Gioana, ladies’ and gents’ hairdresser